dimzachar/xGoals-mlops/README.md

 ```

-## GitHub Actions for CI/CD
+### GitHub Actions for CI/CD

 It allows developers to define workflows directly within their repositories.
 These workflows can be triggered by various events, such as a push or pull request, and can perform a wide range of tasks, from running tests to deploying applications.

-### Setting Up GitHub Actions
+#### Setting Up GitHub Actions

 1. **Continuous Integration (CI) Workflow**:
-    - Triggered on pull requests to the `develop` branch.
+    - Triggered on pull requests to the `develop` branch
-    - Checks out the code.
+    - Checks out the code
-    - Sets up the required Python version.
+    - Sets up the required Python version
-    - Installs dependencies.
+    - Installs dependencies
-    - Runs unit tests and linters.
+    - Runs unit tests and linters
-    - Configures AWS credentials.
+    - Configures AWS credentials
-    - Executes integration tests.

 2. **Continuous Deployment (CD) Workflow**:
-    - Triggered on pushes to the `develop` branch.
+    - Triggered on pushes to the `develop` branch
-    - Checks out the code and configures AWS credentials.
+    - Checks out the code and configures AWS credentials
-    - Trains the model.
+    - Trains the model
-    - Defines and applies infrastructure changes using Terraform.
+    - Defines and applies infrastructure changes using Terraform
-    - Builds and pushes Docker images to Amazon ECR.
+    - Builds and pushes Docker images to Amazon ECR
-    - Retrieves model artifacts and updates the Lambda function with the latest model.
+    - Retrieves model artifacts and updates the Lambda function with the latest model

-### Deployment with GitHub Actions
+#### Deployment with GitHub Actions

 The CI/CD pipeline, as defined in the provided GitHub Actions workflows, ensures a seamless deployment process.
 It includes:

-- Running tests to ensure code quality and functionality.
+- Running tests to ensure code quality and functionality
-- Applying code formatting using `black`.
+- Applying code formatting using `black`
-- Checking for linting errors with `pylint`.
+- Checking for linting errors with `pylint`
-- Ensuring proper import order with `isort`.
+- Ensuring proper import order with `isort`
-- Building Docker images and pushing them to Amazon ECR.
+- Building Docker images and pushing them to Amazon ECR
-- Deploying the model and updating AWS Lambda functions with the latest model.
+- Deploying the model and updating AWS Lambda functions with the latest model

 By automating these processes, you can ensure that your application is always in a deployable state, and any changes made to the codebase are immediately tested and deployed.